Expat Exchange

 We asked expats in Zagreb what banks they use and there advice about banking.
 They advised...

 "Expats considering retirement in Zagreb, should be aware of several key factors.
 Firstly, the cost of living in Zagreb is relatively low compared to many Western countries, making it an attractive option for retirees.
 However, it's important to understand that the average local salary is also lower.
 The official language is Croatian, so learning some basic phrases or taking language classes could be beneficial, although English is widely spoken, especially among younger generations.
 Healthcare in Croatia is of a high standard, with both public and private options available.
 Expats should ensure they have comprehensive health insurance, as public healthcare can involve long waiting times.
 Zagreb has a continental climate, with hot summers and cold winters.
 It's worth considering how comfortable you are with this type of weather before making a decision.
 The city is known for its safety and low crime rates, but like any major city, it's advisable to take standard precautions, especially in crowded tourist areas.
 Croatia is part of the European Union, but not the Schengen Area, which means different visa rules may apply.
 It's crucial to understand the immigration process and legal requirements for residency.
 Zagreb offers a rich cultural scene, with numerous museums, galleries, and events throughout the year.
 The city is also surrounded by natural beauty, with easy access to hiking trails and national parks.
 Public transportation in Zagreb is reliable and affordable, with a network of trams and buses covering the city.
 Owning a car can be expensive due to high petrol prices and parking fees.
 Finally, it's important to understand the local customs and traditions to integrate into the community.
-Croatians are generally welcoming and friendly, but they also appreciate when foreigners respect their culture and way of life," explained one expat living in Zagreb, Croatia.
+Croatians are generally welcoming and friendly, but they also appreciate when foreigners respect their culture and way of life," mentioned another expat when asked about moving to Zagreb, Croatia.

 Other Questions: